Simponic/JobFindr/Docs/Project_Plan.md

 * Database Structure
   * Likelihood - Low
   * Severity - Very High
-  * Consequences - Most other parts of this project require the databasse.
+  * Consequences - Most other parts of this project require the database.
 If the database fails almost everything else will be unusable.
   * Work-arounds - None, the database is needed